“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 Not promoting with an angle is basically shooting blindfolded into the dark.

-It’s thinking that just a nice landing page and a good traffic source will be enough.
+It’s thinking that an attractive landing page and a good traffic source will be enough.

-So, the aim of an angle is to be able to promote your real estate offer in a unique and clear way, so that it makes your potential customers engage.
+So, an angle aims to promote your real estate offer uniquely and clearly, making your potential customers engage.

-An angle is the frame or the overarching “story” you use when promoting your offer.
+An angle is a frame or the overarching “story” you use when promoting your offer.

-The better approach would be to focus on something that their audience can identify with and cares about.
+The better approach would be to focus on something their audience can identify with and care about.